armory/docs-cdaas/content/en/get-started/lambda/index.md

 * `<armory-role-arn>` with the ARN of the role you created in the [Create the Armory IAM role](#create-the-armory-iam-role) section

-### Add Lambda artifacts
+### Add AWS Lambda artifacts

-In this section, you declare your Lambda function artifacts.
+In this section, you declare your AWS Lambda function artifacts.
 You have an entry for each deployment region.

 The function is named `just-sweet-potatoes` in each S3 bucket, but the `functionName` is unique for each entry in the `artifacts` collection.
 For this guide, the target name is appended to the function's name to create the